rumyantseva/stayathome/README.md

 # Workshop materials in Russian

-You can find the slides [here](http://bit.ly/observability-aug).
+- You can find the slides [here](http://bit.ly/observability-aug).
+- The original video from the conference is [here](https://youtu.be/7h7HOge2MAw).
-The recordings of the practical parts are available [here](https://www.youtube.com/playlist?list=PLyF2SpuGmalvFzvmGnMZGvxbxIZNnAN0S).
+- The recordings of the individual practical parts are available [here](https://www.youtube.com/playlist?list=PLyF2SpuGmalvFzvmGnMZGvxbxIZNnAN0S).

 # How to run?